OpenSlides/openslides-manage-service/README.md

 So you get a file where you can see syntax and defaults and might be able to customize the steps above.

+You may at least want to customize the `SYSTEM_URL`.
+The variable is used to get the correct URL in PDF or email templates.

 ## SSL encryption